-These pull-down menus show the currently selected formats.
-If you select an alternate value in the Primary Format using the pull-down, it will change the format used by KONA's framebuffer.
+This pull-down menu shows the currently selected Device format.
+If you select an alternate value using the pull-down, it will change the format used by KONA's framebuffer.

 When a change is made via the Video Format pull-down or by clicking an icon and selecting a new format via a contextual menu, the block diagram will change to reflect the new format.
-In the case of a Secondary Format, the formats available can vary based on what the Primary Format is and the input signal (frame rates of input sources limits the to/from conversion choices).